ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

    Files\National Instruments\InstrumentStudio\Addons` by default.
    - You may optionally install the plug-in files into a subdirectory of the `Addons` directory so its contents do not conflict with other plug-ins.
-5. In addition to the default `Addons` directory, you can also install plug-ins to a user-defined directory configured in the IS preferences dialog for plug-ins shown below.
+5. In addition to the default `Addons` directory, you can also install the plug-ins to a user-defined directory configured in the InstrumentStudio preferences dialog for plug-ins.
    1. This user-defined directory allows for the installation of plug-ins without requiring administrative permissions.
-   2. Configuring this preference requires IS to be launched with administrator privileges.
+   2. To configure this preference, InstrumentStudio must be launched with administrator privileges.

    ![Preferences for Plugins dialog](./images/InstrumentStudio%20Plug-In%20Generator%20Guide/Preferences%20for%20Plugins.png)